 Ultrafast Private DBO Model (PDF, 1,5 MB)

-The private design, build and operate (DBO) model involves a private sector organization receiving some level of public funding (often a grant) to assist in its deployment of a new network offering open wholesale access.
+The model involves a private sector organization receiving some level of public funding (often a grant) to assist in its deployment of a new network offering open wholesale access.
 Critically, in this model, the public sector has no specific role in the ownership or running of the network, but it may impose obligations relating to either of these in return for the funding.

-Government-owned-contractor-operated (Public outsourcing).
-Under a public outsourcing model, a single contract is awarded to a private sector organization, covering all aspects of the design or construction of the network.
+Under this model a single contract is awarded to a private sector organization, covering all aspects of the design or construction of the network.
 The key characteristic of this model is that the network is built and operated by the private sector, but the public sector retains ownership and some control of the network.

 PPP JOINT VENTURE

-A joint venture is any agreement where ownership of the network is split between the public and private sector.
+A joint venture is an agreement where ownership of the network is split between the public and private sector.
 Construction and operational functions are likely to be undertaken by a private sector organization.

 3) PPP4Broadband Portal (done by DEX)